Rack Configuration

 admin_group_name

-Optional.
-If specified with saml_jit identity mode, this group will be created during silo creation and granted the Silo Admin role.
+Required if using saml_jit identity mode; this group will be created during silo creation and granted the Silo Admin role.

 mapped_fleet_roles